verloop/twirpy/protoc-gen-twirpy/README.md

-# protoc-gen-python-verloop
+# protoc-gen-twirpy
-twirp and vcontext support for python
+twirp support for python